Azul looking to buy bankrupt LATAM Airlines' Brazil operation, source says

 SAO PAULO (Reuters) - Brazilian airline Azul SA has approached Chile’s bankrupt LATAM Airlines Group with the aim of buying its Brazilian operation, a source familiar with the situation told Reuters.

-Azul’s shares rose more than 5% in Sao Paulo on the news.
+Azul’s shares rose more than 9% in Sao Paulo on the news, while LATAM’s shares in Santiago, where the airline is listed, were down 20%.

 LATAM filed for bankruptcy protection a year ago and, while it has secured new liquidity in that process, it has yet to present a formal restructuring plan.